microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ````
 Member | Description.
 ----|----
 BufferCount | The number of buffers that should be automatically allocated when DMF_BufferPool is created.
-This number may be not be zero.
-The number of buffers in the list should never be greater than this number.
+This number may be not be zero unless EnableLookAside is set to TRUE.
 BufferSize | The size of each buffer.
-BufferContextSize | In some cases, the Client may wish to store Client specific meta data for each buffer in the list.
+BufferContextSize | In some cases, the Client may wish to allocate a Client specific meta data for each buffer in the pool.
 If so, this field indicates the size of that buffer.
-EnableLookAside | If set to TRUE, when there are no buffers left in the list and the Client requests another buffer, a buffer is allocated from a lookaside list automatically.
+EnableLookAside | If set to TRUE, when there are no buffers left in the pool and the Client requests another buffer, a new buffer is allocated internally.
+Essentially it behaves like a lookaside list.
-CreateWithTimer | If it is possible that buffers will be added to a Sink list using a timer, then this field must be set to TRUE so that a timer will be created and assigned to each of the allocated buffers.
+CreateWithTimer | As noted in the module description, a buffer allocated by a source-mode instance of the buffer pool may be inserted to an sink-mode buffer pool.
+Only a buffer that has a corresponding timer allocated may be inserted into a sink-mode buffer pool.
+If Create with timer is set to true, a timer instance is created for each of the the buffer allocated by the DMF_BufferPool Module instance.
 PoolType | The Pool Type attribute of the automatically allocated buffers.
 If Paged pool is used then this Module must be instantiated as a PASSIVE_LEVEL instance by setting DMF_MODULE_ATTRIBUTES.PassiveLevel = TRUE.

 -----------------------------------------------------------------------------------------------------------------------------------